Trevor5008/SqlLibraryMgr/README.md

 * Users can perform all CRUD operations, along with a case-insensitive search for books based on either author, title, genre, or year (partial matches recoginized).
+* Pagination: results are displayed in groups of 10 per page, with navigable page buttons in the footer (active pages are highlighted)

 # Instructions: